 “Give credit for success and take credit for failure.
 Highlight amazing work and accept what is out of your control.
 The world is full of variables that are beyond our control.
 Time spent focusing on those is time not spent on taking action on something that you can control.
 Be the culture–and ask people to call you out if you are acting outside of it.”

 5. Hiring the wrong people

-It can be a long process finding the right people for your team.
+It can be a long process finding the right people for your startup team.
 Don’t hire someone until you have interviewed at least 5-7 others for that certain position.
 The former CEO at Silicon Labs, Brett Fox, said that he went through three founding teams before he was able to start his company.
-Surround yourself with a team that is smart, has integrity and is passionate about your company.
+Surround yourself with a business team that is smart, has integrity, and is passionate about your company.

-6. Avoiding decisions because of pressure
+6. Avoiding making decisions under pressure